vijay0920/Insurance_Analytics_Dashboard--Excel-PowerBI-Tableau-MySQL-/README.md

  Brokerage - Contain information about clients' policies, including
       policy details, income, and renewal status.
 It contains duplicate records which must be removed.

+ Fees - Contains data on client-related income transactions,
+      including revenue details and transaction types.

+Budget - Details the budget allocations for branches and
+     employees, including new roles, cross-sell initiatives, and renewals

+Invoice - Holds information about invoices generated, including
+      transaction details and associated clients.

+Meeting - Tracks meetings managed by account executives, including branch associations and attendee details.

+Opportunity - Documents details of opportunities managed by account executives, including revenue, stages, and risk information.

 #  Key KPIs